aeternity/aeternity/docs/configuration.md

 `${sname}` represents the name part of the Erlang node name (the part before `'@'`).

 ### Validation
-The contents of the config file will be validated against a [JSON-Schema](https://github.com/aeternity/aeternity/blob/master/apps/aeutils/priv/epoch_config_schema.json).
+The contents of the config file will be validated against a JSON-Schema, located in the node at path `data/epoch_config_schema.json`.
 If any parameters violate the schema, the node will fail to start.

 ## Notable user configuration parameters